SuperOfficeDocs/superoffice-docs/docs/en/search-options/learn/search-criteria.md

 Everywhere you can enter search criteria, you will find a criteria list containing the selected search criteria.

 Typical searches are there to help you get started and create your own search of CRM data.
 After you have selected a typical search, you can add and edit the search criteria.
-And after you have created a useful search that you'd like to use again, you can save it as a selection.
+And after you have created a useful search that you would like to use again, you can save it as a selection.

 Watch this video to learn how to do a typical search and modify it by adding new search criteria or follow the step-by-step guide below (video length – 3:01):